 Home of course is about lots of things: place, identity, belonging (or not), autonomy, control (or not), empowerment, ability to change over our life-course.
 It means more than perhaps we will ever know and in a previous post I was surprised by the responses I received about memories of their earlier home.

 Aligned to this, housing studies tend to be seen more as a science rather than an arts subject which can sit uncomfortably with some of us.
 This isn’t necessarily a holistic way to understand the importance of what housing fully means.
-In this respect it is useful to refer to some universities who require their students to study the humanities alongside their scientific subject as part of wider learning.
+In this respect it is useful to refer to some universities who require their students to study the humanities alongside their scientific subject (see Bristol and Online course examples) as part of wider learning.
 Some medical students, for example, now take classes in literature and there is evidence to show that including humanities in teaching can enhance the learning experience and make it feel more valid, encourage greater sensitivity and help deliver more understanding and empathetic practitioners.
 The humanities can help support social and cultural understanding and provide greater context along with opportunities for reflection and personal growth.
 The same can be said of using ‘movies in the classroom’ (more on top 10 housing films coming soon…).
 We have also previously already looked at music about housing, which again can have an impact on learning.

 When we wrote The Stuff of Life: Public Heath in Edwardian Britain we wanted to include a range of sources.
 I wrote the chapters on The Home and Planning, and amongst other sources drew from Margaret’ Forster’s memoirs Hidden Lives, which documented her grandmother’s life as a domestic maid and also Robert Tressell’s novel: both authors are mentioned below.